M4ttAo/wt_and_ps_customizations/README.md

 + Powershell

 ## Windows Terminal
-[!NOTE]
-Every time you do a step, reload Windows Terminal for changes to take effect
+> Every time you do a step, reload Windows Terminal for changes to take effect

 1. Install Windows Terminal
 1. Set inside Defaults the Transparency at 93%